 We are a holding company with no material operations of our own.
 We conduct substantially all of our education business in China through contractual arrangements with New Oriental China, our variable interest entity, and its schools and subsidiaries and shareholder.
 See "Item 4.
 Information on the Company-C. Organizational Structure-Contractual Arrangements with New Oriental China, its Schools and Subsidiaries and its Shareholder" for a summary of these contractual arrangements.
 In the fiscal years ended May 31, 2010, 2011 and 2012, New Oriental China and its schools and subsidiaries contributed in aggregate 98.9%, 97.2% and 97.2%, respectively, of our total net revenues.
+Our operations not conducted through contractual arrangements with New Oriental China primarily consist of our kindergarten programs and the leasing of our commercial property.
+As of May 31, 2011 and 2012, New Oriental China and its schools and subsidiaries accounted for an aggregate of 62.2% and 60.4%, respectively, of our total assets, and 96.2% and 85.2%, respectively, of our total liabilities.
+The assets not associated with New Oriental China primarily consist of cash and cash equivalents, term deposits and short-term investments.
+As of May 31, 2011 and 2012, \$89.3 million and \$84.3 million, respectively, of these assets were denominated in RMB.

 As a holding company, our ability to pay dividends and other cash distributions to our shareholders depends in part upon dividends and other distributions paid to us by our PRC subsidiaries.
 The amount of dividends paid by our PRC subsidiaries to us primarily depends on the service fees paid to five of our PRC subsidiaries from New Oriental China and its schools and subsidiaries, and, to a lesser degree, our PRC subsidiaries' retained earnings.
+As of May 31, 2011 and 2012, the total amount of service fees payable to these five PRC subsidiaries from New Oriental China and its schools and subsidiaries under the service agreements was US\$59.5 million and US\$64.8 million, respectively.
 Conducting our operations through contractual arrangements with New Oriental China entails a risk that we may lose the power to direct the activities that most significantly affect the economic performance of New Oriental China and its schools and subsidiaries, which may result in our being unable to consolidate their financial results with our results and may impair our access to their cash flow from operations and thereby reduce our liquidity.
 See "Item 3.
 Risk Factors-D. Risks Related to Our Corporate Structure" for more information, including the risk factors titled "If the PRC government finds that the agreements that establish the structure for operating our China business do not comply with applicable PRC laws and regulations, we could be subject to severe penalties" and "We rely on contractual arrangements for our operations in China, which may not be as effective in providing operational control as direct ownership."